OpenNebula/docs/source/deployment/open_cloud_storage_setup/fs_ds.rst

 | ``STAGING_DIR`` | **(Optional)** Images are first downloaded to the frontend and then scp'd over to the chosen host from the ``BRIDGE_LIST`` list.
 They are scp'd to the ``STAGING_DIR``, and then moved to the final destination.
 If empty, it defaults to ``/var/tmp``.                                                 |
 +-----------------+---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-.. warning:: When using a BRIDGE_LIST the front-end will not interact with the datastore therefore the BASE_PATH of the datastore needs to be set to the DATASTORE_LOCATION value.
-This is the default behavior and only needs to be adjusted if the DATASTORE_LOCATION attribute has been changed.

 .. _fs_ds_using_the_shared_transfer_driver:

 Using the Shared Transfer Driver